PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 - Set up a script/procedure for testing the plugin against other open source projects.
 By running the checks against a variety of code bases we are more likely to catch errors due to unexpected code constructs.
 False positives and regressions can be caught this way as well.
+For inspiration, review how [Checkstyle does this][checkstyle-external-project-tests].
 - Create a tool which converts a collection of Refaster Templates into an Error Prone check.
 Ideally this tool is contributed upstream.
 - Have the repository be analyzed by [Better Code Hub][bettercodehub] and